PawelLipski/docker-ci-blog/blog.md

 By the way, the purpose of the extreme image size optimization outlined [in the previous part](https://medium.com/virtuslab/TODO) is also to facilitate caching.

 Think for a moment what exactly causes one generated image to be different from another.
-We obviously have to take into account different versions of Git and Python &mdash; passing different combinations of these will surely result in a different final image.
+We obviously have to take into account the versions of Git and Python &mdash; passing different combinations of these will surely result in a different final image.
 Therefore, the Docker image tag should include the information about these versions in order to make the caching possible.

-But with respect to the project files... since it's ci/tox/build-context that's passed as build context, the Dockerfile doesn't know anything about the files from outside the ci/tox/build-context!
+But with respect to the project files... since it's ci/tox/build-context that's passed as build context, the Dockerfile doesn't know anything about the files from outside that directory!
 This means that even though other files change as the project is being developed, we could theoretically use the same image if ci/tox/build-context remains untouched.
 Note that the build context usually changes very rarely compared to the actual source files.